skip to main content

 Reasons to avoid:

 Take our speed test to see how fast your hotspot really is.
-A 5G hotspot can give you much faster speeds than what you get on most 4G hotspots and smartphones.
+A 5G hotspot can give you much faster speeds than most 4G hotspots and smartphones.

 Best for Verizon customers